 A: Required documents for the title deed conveyance application are as follows:

-• The translation and the original buyer’s passport,
+• The translation and the original of buyer’s passport,

 • Buyer’s tax number,